-House price in many parts of London mean that an Inheritance Tax bill is almost inevitable.
+House prices in many parts of London and many other parts of the country mean that an Inheritance Tax bill is almost inevitable.
 So it is especially important that both the Estate Planning and Probate are carried out by professionals who understand IHT and can both plan to cut the bill before and after a death.
 Advance planning helps no end, so contact us for advice before the death if possible.
 The earlier you start planning for IHT, the lower the cost and the greater the tax saving.
 The Probate Department (brokers) Ltd does not prepare legal documents, but we can recommend people who will.
 We strongly recommend the Peace of Mind Service operated by our colleagues at Will Custodian Ltd.

 London Probate IHT: Inheritance Tax and Probate on Death.